Bibles

 This new edition of the authoritative English translation of the Aramaic (Syriac) Old and New Testaments--the language of Jesus--clarifies difficult passages and offers fresh insight on the Bible's message.

-The Modern New Testament from the Aramaic: With New Testament Origin, Comparative Bible Verses, & A Compact English-Aramaic Concordance : Deluxe Study Edition
+The Modern New Testament from the Aramaic: With New Testament Origin, Comparative Bible Verses, & A Compact English-Aramaic Concordance : Deluxe Study Edition by George M. Lamsa, Daniel Jon Mahar

 George M. Lamsa brings to this work a lifetime of scholarship and translation of the Eastern manuscripts of the Bible.
 He was raised in Assyria; during his lifetime he translated The Holy Bible from the Aramaic of the Peshitta and authored over twenty books illuminating the original meaning of Scripture.

-The Peshitta is a fourth century Syriac (late eastern Aramaic) version of the Old and New Testaments.
+The Peshtta is a fourth century Syriac (late eastern Aramaic) version of the Old and New Testaments.
 "Peshitta" means literally "the simple (version)," as opposed to the older Syriac texts which had alternate readings noted in the margins.
 The Peshitta distilled these older Syriac texts into one uniform version and was adopted by the Jacobite and Nestorian branches of the Syrian church.
 Since the Syrian church did not accept as canonical 2 Peter, 2 and 3 John, Jude, and Revelation, the Peshitta did not include these books.

 George M. Lamsa's published 21 books by the time of his death in 1975.
 For nearly 50 years Lamsa spoke at conferences and churches.
 He published the periodical Light for All and spoke on the radio.
 He founded the Aramaic Bible Society and the Calvary Missionary Church.